• Ahoy

 27 Tuesday Aug 2013

-Posted by smilingtoad in Events, Green, Humour, Photography, Quotations, Stories
+Posted Events, Green, Humour, Photography, Quotations, Stories

 Black and White, Cars, Charging Station, Chevy, Climate Change, Eco, Electric, Electric Motorcycle, Electric Vehicles, Elon Musk, EV, Events, Florida, Global Warming, Green, IDEAS, Innovation, Nissan Leaf, Orlando, Photography, Plug-in, Rain, Science, Technology, Tesla, Volt, Wekiva Island